box-project/box/doc/configuration.md

 ## Compactors (`compactors`)

-The compactors (`string[]`) setting is a list of file contents compacting classes that must be registered.
+The compactors (`string[]`|`null` default `[]`) setting is a list of file contents compacting classes that must be registered.
 A file compacting class is used to reduce the size of a specific file type.
-The following is a simple example:
+The following is a simple
+example:

 ```php
 <?php